Codegen configuration

 This option defines the name of your schema module or namespace.

-Along with your definitions, Apollo iOS generates a set of metadata objects that represent the types in your schema.
+Along with your operation definitions, Apollo iOS generates a set of metadata objects that represent the types in your schema.
 All of these object are grouped within a namespace with the provided name.

 • If you are embedding your generated schema types within another target, this will be the name of a caseless namespace enum.